pandemonius024/tyria-by-tas_v.2/content/Tyria, by Emi R. Tas (2nd Ed.)/4. The Lands of Tyria/of the Prime Material Plane/Revanon/Vinovia/Amsa.md

 ## Societal structures
 Amsa's isolated nature makes it an ideal city of vice, and its disconnect from Revanon's greater society makes it a safe haven for all sorts of unsavory folk.
 The physical divide between topside and underside Amsa corresponds to a social divide between the two sets of citizens.
 Topside Amsa is largely populated by eccentric artificers; shopkeepers peddling mechanical-technological wares; casino operators and high-rollers; elites enjoying a desert vacation; and other particularly wealthy citizens.
 Underside Amsa is largely populated by the mass of workers who've been tasked with keeping the place running; refugees, once seeking safe harbor, now with no place to turn; drug, gambling addicts; people lauded with steep debts to any number of Amsa's criminal underbelly; Amsa's criminal underbelly.

-Amsa, politically, was divided into 5 parts: allegiance to [[Eternos]], the [[Outfit]], the [[Weave]], the [[Thieves Guild]], or to Amsa's government itself.
+Amsa, politically, was divided into 5 parts: allegiance to [[Eternos]], the [[Outfit]], the [[Weave]], the local Thieves' Guild chapter, or to Amsa's government itself.
 Citizens in underside Amsa were forced, in one way or another, to participate in 1 of the 4 gangs, for protection, for money, or for safety.
 Citizens in topside Amsa were largely ushered under the wing of Amsa's official civil guard, who labor to upkeep Amsa's status quo.

 Following the Weave's destruction of the Outfit in the course of ETERNITY, and Dante's bombing of Eternos' HQ (and the surrounding area) during SOLSTICE, the power structures within underside Amsa have all but fallen to bits.
 In response, the Amsan civil guard has ramped up its efforts in quashing the underside, and begun anxiously policing her citizens.